TalanWeeks/TalanWeeks/README.md

 ## About Me

 * 🌱
-* ⚡ Fun fact: I love to snowboard and ski
+* ⚡ I love to snowboard and ski
-* ⚡ Fun fact: I love to go backpacking
+* ⚡ I love to go backpacking
-* ⚡ Fun fact: My go to RPG role is a Wizard or Healer
+* ⚡ My go to RPG role is a Wizard or Healer